apache/pulsar-site/docs/deploy-ibm.md

 ![VM Creation Image 11](/assets/IBMCloud/VM11.png)

-13. Check the devices list, click on the menu option on the same page.
+13. Check the devices list, and click on the menu option on the same page.

 ![VM Creation Image 12](/assets/IBMCloud/VM12.png)